Surrey British Columbia, Canada Travel Guide

 Tynehead Regional Park provides opportunities to see salmon spawning in its streams during fall (Sept-Nov).
 Capilano River Hatchery (N. Vancouver) is also an option.

-A beautiful sandy beach in South Surrey, popular for walks, picnics, and sunset views over Semiahmoo Bay.
+A beautiful sandy the beach in South Surrey, popular for walks, picnics, and sunset views over Semiahmoo Bay.
 Swimming is unsupervised.

 Crescent Beach offers spectacular sunset views over Semiahmoo Bay.
 Mud Bay Park features panoramic views of its extensive mudflats, a stopover for migratory birds.

-Capture the essence of Surrey with these unique photographic moments.
+Encapsulate the essence of Surrey with these unique photographic moments.

 Photograph the iconic monument from both the Canadian and US sides.
 The arch silhouetted against a colorful sky creates a striking image.